JuncoDH/CompetitiveProgramming/README.md

   - Euler formula in a planar graph v + f = e + 2, count the total space.
   - Handshaking lemma sum of degree = 2 * e.
   - Reflect the pool table, or the ant collision.
+  - Maybe you think that your function f is not increasing, but it is strictly decreasing and you need that for ternary search.